 Appalachian is a ski area located in the state of North Carolina in USA.
 The resort is in the town of Blowing Rock, NC.

 Appalachian is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Appalachian.
+Unfortunately, none of those passes work with Appalachian.
 To purchase season passes, you'll need to visit Appalachian's website.

 There are numerous options to stay at Appalachian around the resort.
 Check out the available options with the form below.